dfelinto/blender-manual/manual/advanced/scripting/introduction.rst

 Add-ons
 -------

-Add-ons are scripts that enable Blender to gain extra functionality, they can be enabled from the :doc:`Preferences </editors/preferences/addons>`.
+Add-ons are scripts that enable Blender to gain extra functionality;
+they can be enabled from the :doc:`Preferences </editors/preferences/addons>`.

 Outside of the Blender executable, there are hundreds of add-ons written by many people: